act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 The roles inheriting from `cell` are `columnheader`, `gridcell`, and `rowheader`.

-The [HTML specification][https://html.spec.whatwg.org/] contains the [internal algorithm for scanning and assigning header cells](https://html.spec.whatwg.org/multipage/tables.html#internal-algorithm-for-scanning-and-assigning-header-cells) which indicates that the `th` elements with a `scope` [attribute value][] of `auto`, and both a data cell in their row and one in their column are neither row header nor column header.
+The [HTML specification](https://html.spec.whatwg.org/) contains the [internal algorithm for scanning and assigning header cells](https://html.spec.whatwg.org/multipage/tables.html#internal-algorithm-for-scanning-and-assigning-header-cells) which indicates that the `th` elements with a `scope` [attribute value][] of `auto`, and both a data cell in their row and one in their column are neither row header nor column header.
 However, some browsers give those `th` elements a table header role and this process is not standardized.
-One browser may evaluate such `th` elements as [rowheaders][rowheader] whereas other browsers may evaluate the same `th` elements as [columnheaders][columnheader].
+One browser may evaluate such `th` elements as [rowheader][] whereas other browsers may evaluate the same `th` elements as [columnheader][].
 This is likely not going to convey the relationship conveyed through presentation.

 - [Understanding Success Criterion 1.3.1: Information and relationships][sc1.3.1]
 - [H43: Using id and headers attributes to associate data cells with header cells in data tables](https://www.w3.org/WAI/WCAG21/Techniques/html/H43)